-In 2016, there was an estimated number of 52,500 jobs for Financial Examiner in 2016 (in the United States for Financial Examiner.
+There were about 52,500 jobs for Financial Examiner in 2016 (in the United States).
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 5,100 new jobs for Financial Examiner by 2026.
-Due to new job openings and attrition, there will be an average of 4,600 job openings in this field each year.
+There will be an estimated 4,600 positions for Financial Examiner per year.

 The states with the most job growth for Financial Examiner are Arizona, Florida, and Idaho.
 Watch out if you plan on working in Wyoming, Mississippi, or Maryland.
 These states have the worst job growth for this type of profession.

 Financial Examiner Average Salary

 Financial Examiners make between $42,150 and $154,590 a year.

 Financial Examiners who work in District of Columbia, Connecticut, or New York, make the highest salaries.

 How much do Financial Examiners make in different U.S. states?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Financial Examiners: